barryosull/barryosull.com/contents/articles/2018-04-06-immediate-vs-eventual-consistency.md

 What I'm trying to say is that it really isn't a big deal, apps do this all time and it's very easy to implement, so there's really no reason not to do it.

 ## Choosing Immediate or Eventual
 At this stage it should be clear that there's a trade-off between the two.
 Immediate is easier to reason about, as it's an all or nothing operation, but it opens the door to lots of potential problems, especially once you move to a distributed architecture.
-Eventual on the other hand gives you more freedom and it scales better, but it makes debugging harder.
+Eventual on the other hand gives you more freedom and scalability, but it makes debugging harder.
 When deciding which to use, be sure to ask yourself how you'll handle failures.
-If you're using multiple storage technologies, then you should seriously consider moving to eventual consistency.
+If you're using multiple storage technologies or APIs, then you should seriously consider moving to eventual consistency.

 > Protip: When running acceptance tests, run all your projectors as immediately consistent, this makes it easier to spot errors during tests and makes things a lot less complicated to debug.